Adrián Fiala

-Adrián Fiala (born 2 May 2005) is a Slovak professional footballer who plays as a midfielder for Niké Liga club AS Trenčín.
+Adrián Fiala (born 2 May 2005) is a Slovak professional footballer who plays as a midfielder for Czech First League club Slovácko on loan from AS Trenčín.

 Club career

-Fiala joined the youth setup at AS Trenčín in 2020 and made his senior debut for the club during the 2024–25 season in the Niké Liga.
+Fiala joined the youth setup at AS Trenčín in 2020 and made his senior debut for the club during the 2024–25 season in the Niké Liga in a 3–0 loss against FC DAC 1904 Dunajská Streda, playing 17 minutes of the game.

 He signed a professional contract with the club on 9 February 2024.

-As of October 2025, he has made twenty-eight appearances for the senior team, scoring one goal.
+On 10 February 2026, Fiala joined Czech First League club Slovácko on a loan deal with an option to buy.